fannysofia/sky-tracker-app/README.md

 # Sky Tracker App

-## Spiraling through space
+## Spiraling through space :flying_saucer:

 Our solar system is made up of a star we call the Sun, eight planets (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune) and billions of other objects like dwarf planets (most known is Pluto), comets, asteroids and meteoroids.

 The whole solar system and its local stars orbits our spiral home galaxy, the Milky Way, at approximately 828,000 kph.
 It takes our solar system about 230 million years to complete one orbit around the galactic center.

-The planets in our solar system have more than 200 moons in their orbits.
+The planets in our solar system have more than 200 moons in their orbits. :full_moon:

 So far, our solar system is the only one known to support life.

 ### Mercury

-Mercury is closest to the Sun.
-It is very hot on the sun side while the dark side can reach freezing temperature.
+Mercury is closest to the Sun. :sunny: It is very hot on the sun side while the dark side can reach freezing temperature.
 Mercury is very cratered due to debris from comets, asteroids and so on.

 ### Venus